 Severe TBI: GCS score of 8 or lower

-Healthcare providers may also use special imaging tests in order to properly diagnose the brain injury:
+Healthcare providers may also use special imaging tests in order to properly diagnose a brain injury:

 Computerized tomography (CT): A CT or “cat” scan takes x-rays from many different angles to create a whole picture of the brain.